intelsdi-x/swan/scripts/jupyter/README.md

 ![sensitivity profile](docs/sensitivity_profile.png)

-Below there as showed some missing data that can happen if you will try build sensivity profile in case of missing data in Cassandra.
+Below there are showed some missing data that can happen if you will try build sensivity profile in case of missing data in Cassandra.
 In this case field in the table is marked as grey with `N/A`

 ```python